 - (1) Facsimiles of the three environmental labels, as described in section 2443.2(c)(1), with the appropriate label circled or otherwise identified as being applicable to the spark-ignition marine engine, must be displayed on the nonpermanent label.
-Each facsimile must have dimensions no less than one inch by four-fifths inch. - (2) For outboard engines greater than 130 horsepower (97 kilowatts) and all personal watercraft, facsimiles of only the Low Emission Engine and Very Low Emission Engine labels described in sections 2443.2(c)(1)(B)(i) and (ii) need to be displayed on the nonpermanent label until the 2001 model year, or until such time that the Executive Officer deems necessary. - (3) All textual information (i.e., characters and/or lettering) required by this section must be no smaller than two (2) millimeters in height. - (c) The information required by paragraph (b) must also be provided in the owner s manual and in the engine manufacturer s application for certification. - (d) Samples of all labels produced pursuant to this section must be submitted to the Executive Officer with the applicable certification application.
+Each facsimile must have dimensions no less than one inch by four-fifths inch. - (2) For outboard engines greater than 130 horsepower and all personal watercraft, facsimiles of the Ultra-Low Emission" label described in section 2443.2(c)(1)(B) need not be displayed on the nonpermanent label until the earlier of the 2004 model year or the Executive Officer's determination that the ARB has certified at least one engine family from each engine type to the 2008 model year standards.

+- (3) All textual information (i.e., characters and/or lettering) required by this section must be no smaller than two (2) millimeters in height. - (c) The information required by paragraph (b) must also be provided in the owner's manual and in the engine manufacturer's application for certification. - (d) Samples of all labels produced pursuant to this section must be submitted to the Executive Officer with the applicable certification application.